Marymount - International School Rome

 Over the years Sanremo has launched the careers of numerous Italian acts, notably Andrea Bocelli, Laura Pausini, Eros Ramazzotti and Zucchero, as well as the 2021 winners, global sensation Mäneskin.

-However the festival's biggest claim to fame internationally is perhaps Nel blu, dipinto di blu, popularly known as "Volare", a song performed by Italian singer-songwriter Domenico Modugno at the 1958 Sanremo before it took the world by storm.
+The festival's biggest claim to fame internationally is the song Nel blu, dipinto di blu, popularly known as "Volare", performed by Italian singer-songwriter Domenico Modugno at the 1958 Sanremo before it took the world by storm.

 Love it or hate it